dymmond/edgy/docs/fields.md

 - `primary_key` - A boolean.
 Determine if a column is primary key.
 Check the [primary_key](./models.md#restrictions-with-primary-keys) restrictions with Edgy.
 - `exclude` - An bool indicating if the field is included in model_dump
-- `default` - A value or a callable (function).
 - `index` - A boolean.
 Determine if a database index should be created.
 - `inherit` - A boolean.
 Determine if a field can be inherited in submodels.
 Default is True.
 It is used by PKField, RelatedField and the injected ID Field.
 - `skip_absorption_check` - A boolean.
 Default False.
 Dangerous option!
 By default when defining a CompositeField with embedded fields and the `absorb_existing_fields` option it is checked that the field type of the absorbed field is compatible with the field type of the embedded field.
 This option skips the check.
 - `unique` - A boolean.
 Determine if a unique constraint should be created for the field.
 Check the [unique_together](./models.md#unique-together) for more details.
+- `column_name` - A string.
+Database name of the column (by default the same as the name)
+- `comment` - A comment to be added with the field in the SQL database.
+- `secret` - A special attribute that allows to call the [exclude_secrets](./queries/secrets.md#exclude-secrets) and avoid accidental leakage of sensitive data.

-All the fields are required unless on the the following is set:
+All fields are required unless one of the following is set:

 - `null` - A boolean.
 Determine if a column allows null.